brain-bzh/efficient-deep-learning/lab1.md

 ## Part 4 - Project

-Prepare a presentation (7 minutes + 3 minutes question) with the following content :
+Prepare a presentation  with the following content (~15') :
 - Description of the paper that has been attributed to you
-- Hyperparameter exploration strategy
+- Hyperparameters
 - Results on CIFAR10, focusing on illustrating the **compromises between model size and performance**

 If you are ahead in time, you can perform similar experiments on CIFAR-100, but be aware that each run (e.g. 350 epochs) might take as long as 3 hours.